Frequently Asked Questions

 Lot #1 is set to close at 8:05 p.m.
 You are the highest bidder at 8:03 p.m.
 Another bidder joins the bidding on Lot #1 at 8:03.
 Even though there was only two minutes left on the clock, because a bid was placed within the last five minutes of closing, the clock will reset and the lot will now close at 8:08.
 If other bids are placed (some by you), the clock will keep resetting until there is no other interest in the lot.
 When all is said and done, Lot #1 doesn't close until 9:12 because there was a lot of bidding action.

 Why do we use extended bidding?
 In order to create the fairest simulated "real-life" auction scenario possible, we use extended bidding.
 Sometimes, a bidder thinks that they can place a last second high-bid just as the clock runs out to ensure that they win the lot.
 This is known as "bid sniping".
 Unfortunately, bid sniping does not allow other bidders an opportunity to increase their bid if they wish to do so.
 The fairest way to control bid sniping is to offer extended bidding.
-(If you've ever bid in auction on another very well-known site, chances are you've experienced bid sniping.)
+(If you've ever bid in any auctions on another very well-known site, chances are you've experienced bid sniping.)
 Much like a live auction, extended bidding keeps going as long as someone is willing to pay a higher price.

 Why was I outbid by an amount less than the next minimum increment?